 - Closer connections with faculty members

-- Increased sense of community at UT Austin
+- An increased sense of community on campus

 - High satisfaction with their residential experience